mltframework/mlt_web/plugins/TransitionAffine.md

 title: Horizontal alignment
 description:
-Set the horizontal alignment within the geometry rectangle.
+Set the horizontal alignment within the rectangle.
 type: string
 readonly: no
 required: no